ALOE SPECIES & HYBRIDS

 Due to Molecular phylogenetic studies, it has been found that Aloe is not monophyletic and should be divided into more defined genera.
 The Aloe has since been divided into six different genera including Aloe, Aloiampelos, Aloidendron, Aristaloe, Gonialoe, and Kumara.
 I think they are just getting started and more name changes should be expected.

-There are 576 accepted species of Aloe listed in Plants of the World Online (which includes a few hybrids).
-All have distinguishing characteristics which separates them from other species.
+As I mentioned above are 585 accepted species of Aloe listed in Plants of the World Online (which includes a few hybrids as of 10-12-21 when this page was last updated).
+All have distinguishing characteristics which separate them from other species.
 There are a number of features they have in common which makes them members of the Aloe genus.
-The 2013 version of The Plant List named 558 accepted species, 23 accepted infraspecific names, a total of 560 synonyms and 105 that were still unresolved.
-The Llifle website lists 615 of which 397 are accepted names and 218 that have been placed in other genera.
-Their list of accepted names includes synonyms and accepted cultivars.
-I don’t understand how they can include the synonyms and accepted names together and call them all accepted names… Otherwise, the Llifle website is very informative and includes many GREAT photos.
-I have sent them emails from time to time, even offered photos, and never heard from them.
+The 2013 version of The Plant List named 558 accepted species, 23 accepted infraspecific names, a total of 560 synonyms, and 105 that were still unresolved.
+On 10-11-21, the Llifle website lists 624 of which 398 are accepted names and 226 that have been placed in other genera.
+Their list of names includes synonyms and accepted cultivars.
+The Llifle website is very informative and includes many GREAT photos.

 All Aloe species have similar flowers that attract hummingbirds.
 All have similar seed pods (which I have only seen a few).